-- how the issuer is accounting for the safeguarding liability and asset and the effects of initially applying the SAB (see Transition disclosures discussion); - nature and amount of each significant digital asset that the entity is responsible for safeguarding for others; - vulnerabilities that the entity has from any concentration of such activities; - required fair value measurement disclosures under Topic 820 related to measuring the safeguarding obligation liability and related asset (subject to adjustment for losses and potential losses) at fair value; and - who (e.g. the entity, its agent or another third party) holds the cryptographic keys, maintains the internal recordkeeping of those assets, and is obligated to secure the assets and protect them from loss or theft.
+- how the issuer is accounting for the safeguarding liability and asset and the effects of initially applying the SAB (see Transition disclosures); - nature and amount of each significant digital asset that the entity is responsible for safeguarding for others; - vulnerabilities that the entity has from any concentration of digital asset safeguarding activities; - required fair value measurement disclosures under Topic 820 related to measuring the safeguarding obligation liability and related asset (subject to adjustment for losses and potential losses) at fair value; and - who (e.g. the entity, its agent or another third party) holds the cryptographic keys (which may not be a single individual or entity - see Question 120), maintains the internal recordkeeping of those assets, and is obligated to secure the assets and protect them from loss or theft.